hmchen47/DataScience/Notes/p01-Bayesian.md

         + a presentation of posterior credible intervals
         + a graphical presentation of the posterior distribution
       + describing the formal or informal loss function and the results
-      + current summary for immedite action
+      + current summary for immediate action
         + a synthesis of all relevant sources of evidence
         + a contributor of information to a future evidence synthesis
     + _sensitivity analysis_: the results of any alternative prior and/or expressions of the consequences of decisions